playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 function App() {
 	const { ref, bounds } = useBounds();

-	// An addEventListener is easier to tackle when inside of the conditional render
+	// An addEventListener is easier to tackle when inside the conditional render
 	// Add that as an exploration for `useImperativeHandle` const [isOpen, setIsOpen] = useState(false);